How to calculate CO2 sequestration

 • AGB: Above-Ground Biomass (pounds).

-• D: tree diameter measured at 1.37 meters from the ground (inches).
-This measurement is globally used as a standard to get a better result.
-However, if your tree is below 1.37 meters, you can still use the formula.
+• D: The tree diameter measured 1.37 meters from the ground (inches).
+This measurement is used globally as a standard to get better results.
+However, you can still use the formula if your tree is below 1.37 meters.

 The overall green weight of the biomass is estimated to be 120% of the AGB value, based on the assumption that the BGB, which comprises the tree’s root system, accounts for approximately 20% of the AGB [3].
 Therefore, BGB can be calculated as follows: